Mohammed-Elmorsy/mini-jira/README.md

 A **full-stack task management application** inspired by Jira.
 Built with **NestJS, Prisma, PostgreSQL, React, TypeScript, TailwindCSS**, and **Docker**.
-It allows users to **register, log in, and manage tasks** (To Do, In Progress, Done) in a kanban-style UI.
+It allows users to **register, log in, and manage tasks** in a kanban-style UI.

 ---